DIAGNijmegen/website-content/content/pages/projects/muscle-fat-segmentation.md

 ![Example segmentation]({{ IMGURL }}/images/projects/muscle-fat-seg-segmentations.png)<br>
 *Representative example of abdominal segmentation of muscle and fat.
 A-C: axial slices at L1, L3, and L5.
 D, E: sagittal slices through the middle and to the left of the body.
 F: coronal slice through the center of the abdomen.*

+An interactive demo is accessible via Grand-Challenge:

+<a href="https://grand-challenge.org/algorithms/3d-abdominal-ct-segmentation/" class="btn btn-primary btn-lg my-3">Try out the algorithm</a>

 The code for this project can be found in this [GitHub repository](https://github.com/DIAGNijmegen/msk-fat-muscle-quantification).

 The final report for this project can be found [here](https://drive.google.com/file/d/1crvG6jbaj0dnw9I4ller4K__l4XVBp1z/view?usp=sharing).